huxw06/Quantum-cohomology-of-Fano-complete-intersections/README.md

 # Quantum-cohomology-of-Fano-complete-intersections
-These are Macaulay2 packages that accompany the paper https://arxiv.org/abs/1501.03683 on quantum cohomology of non-exceptional Fano complete intersections, and a paper  to appear on quantum cohomology of even dimensional complete intersections of two quadrics.
+These are Macaulay2 packages that accompany the paper https://arxiv.org/abs/1501.03683 on quantum cohomology of non-exceptional Fano complete intersections, and the paper  https://arxiv.org/abs/2109.11469 on quantum cohomology of even dimensional complete intersections of two quadrics.

 To use the package QuantumCohomologyFanoCompleteIntersection.m2, for example in Mac OS, please put it into the directory